 For some 1950's rock 'n' roll goodness, you have a choice for the 'New Age Retro Hippie' battle theme from the first and second games, and 'Rock and Roll' (either 'Mild' or 'Spicy') from Mother 3.

 Bound Together; "48 songs Nearly 3 hours of music 8 bonus songs including demos and alternate takes the VG Frequency radio show from October 29th which featured the debut of Bound Together."
 Download it and give it a listen, If you have any love for Earthbound, it will take you back.

-Porky's Porkies is a bizarre, yet supremely awesome, 8-bit track form the third installment.''
+Porky's Porkies is a bizarre, yet supremely awesome, 8-bit track from the third installment.

 While not complete, this guy's remix probably counts as well.

 By the same token, that little song that plays when DCMC comes to the rescue.
 Surprisingly good, considering it's something most people probably won't hear all the way through.

 One Word: Mother!?
 As if Chapter 6 of Mother 3 wasn't poignant enough, this song really drives it into absolute Tear Jerker territory.